Shizhen-ZHAO/ViT_OOD/README.md

 Shizhen Zhao, Jiahui Liu, Xin Wen, Haoru Tan, XiaoJuan Qi

-This repository is the official PyTorch implementation of the paper (https://arxiv.org/abs/2510.10584).
+This repository is the official PyTorch implementation of the [paper](https://arxiv.org/abs/2510.10584).